LBNL-ETA/SimulatorToFMU/doc/userGuide/source/installation.rst

 .. note::

-   SimulatorToFMU.py can use OpenModelica to export a Simulator as an FMU.
+   SimulatorToFMU.py can use OpenModelica and Dymola to export a Simulator as an FMU.
-   However the FMU cannot be loaded in Dymola or PyFMI because of shared libraries that cannot be loaded.
+   However OpenModelica and Dymola on Linux do not copy all required binaries dependencies to the FMU.
+   SimulatorToFMU checks if there are missing dependencies and copies the dependencies in the FMU.

 .. _installation directory: